njardim/vlc-skin-waterflow/README.md

 **A Dynamic Playlist so that you can:**

 .
-Add new media;
+Add new media
 .
-Delete media;
+Delete media
 .
-Open Playlists;
+Open Playlists
 .
-Save Playlists;
+Save Playlists
 .
-Repeat media;
+Repeat media
 .
-Shuffle media.
+Shuffle media

 **An Equalizer which includes:**

 .
-A Pre-Amp;
+A Pre-Amp
 .
-10 different band sliders to adjust the sound quality.
+10 different band sliders to adjust the sound quality

 **A Mini Player:**

 .
-With all control features available in a cool and out of your way convenient Mini Player.
+With all control features available in a cool and out of your way convenient Mini Player

 **Full screen controls:**

 .
-So that you can control your space while watching in full screen.
+So that you can control your space while watching in full screen

 As always after installing any theme/skin remember to restart VLC.